NRGetRekt/Merlin/README.md

 # Merlin

 ## What's this?
-Merlin is a Discord bot that aims to keep your servers free from annoying phishing links by detecting known domains, this bot requires the backend API running.
-Setup [Backend API](https://github.com/NRGetRekt/Backend-API) before running
+Merlin is a Discord bot that aims to keep your servers free from annoying phishing links by detecting known domains, this bot requires the [Backend API](https://github.com/NRGetRekt/Backend-API)

 ## Features
 - Automatic detection of malicious links